zentri/zentriospy/README.md

 File transfers, in response to the `file_create` command, use CRC validation.

-File transfer is implemented using HTTP posts to the WiConnect HTTP RESTful server.
+File transfer is implemented using HTTP posts to the ZentriOS HTTP RESTful server.

 All HTTP requests use base 64 encoding.